thevpc/nuts/website/.dir-template/src/docs/intro/nuts-and-maven.md

 ## Nuts Package manager
 **```nuts```** is actually :
 + a transitive dependency resolution manager
-+ package manager (backports maven and supports maven repositories)
++ a package manager (backports maven and supports maven repositories)
-+ automation tool
++ an automation tool
-+ feature rich toolset
++ a feature rich toolset
-+ application framework
++ an application framework
 + decentralized
 + sandbox based